 Unlike a dynamic microphone such as the SM58, which is built for life on the road, studio condenser mics tend to be pretty fragile…so definitely don’t go dropping one, as their super-sensitive diaphragms are really easily damaged!
 And remember, a condenser microphone is going to require external phantom power, so again, make sure your interface has a 48v switch on the mic channel.

-Good quality condenser microphones are nowhere near as expensive as they used to be, you can pick up a great sounding mic from top brands such as SE Electronics, Rode or Sennheiser for around £100-150.
+Good quality condenser microphones are nowhere near as expensive as they used to be - you can pick up a great sounding mic from top brands such as SE Electronics, Rode or Sennheiser for around £100-150.
 In the video above, Sam and Meg are using the new SE Electronics X1S Studio Bundle.

 Firstly, it’s got two switchable low cut filters, one for 80hz and the other at 160hz.
 A low cut filter rolls off some of the bassier frequencies of the microphone, handy for cutting out any low end background rumble or footfall noise.
 The low cut can also be used to help counter any excessive bass from your voice, usually caused from singing close up to the microphone, but we’ll get onto mic techniques a little later in the vid.

 The X1S also features a pad switch, which allows you to cut the mic input sensitivity by either 10 or 20db.
 This means that it could also be used on louder sound sources such as guitar amplifiers, making it pretty a versatile microphone to have in your studio.
 The main reason we’ve chosen to use the SE X1S package today though, is because it also comes supplied with a few essential microphone accessories that you’re going to need to start recording, let’s take a look…

 The Gear You Need To Record Vocals